 2038: A Smart Port Story explores the terminal of the future and the intricacies of technology, and its impact on both the port industry and society.
 Join Douglas as he unravels the mystery around an incident at the Port of Reykjavik, which sees an AGV collide with a human, leaving their life hanging perilously in the balance.

 Haven’t read 2038: A Smart Port Story yet?
 Get started with Part 1 today!

 More from the World of 2038 – The Athena Interviews

-The Athena Interviews is a series run in 2019 where INFORM’s Matthew Wittemeier interviewed the main AI character from 2038: A Smart Port Story, Athena, across a broad range of topics surrounding AI.
-In an interactive video format, readers/viewers are introduced to Athena as together, they explore thought-provoking questions about the future of logistics, technology, and AI.
+The Athena Interviews is a series run in 2019 in which INFORM’s Matthew Wittemeier interviewed Athena, the main AI character from 2038: A Smart Port Story, about a broad range of topics surrounding AI.
+In an interactive video format, readers/viewers are introduced to Athena as together they explore thought-provoking questions about the future of logistics, technology, and AI.